erhant/lambda-0b10/docs/WEEK-3.md

 > # Week 3
 >
 > We talked about SNARKs, BabySNARK (do do doo) in particular.
+We further went into field extensions.

 # SNARKs